Updated: Mar 16

 A better world therefore starts with slowing down.
 A better world begins with mindfulness.
 Despite all the promises of automation and technology to make our work and lives more peaceful, we have collectively become busier in recent decades.
 We often have a chronic feeling of having to hurry: eat quickly, run an errand, pick up the kids quickly, cook quickly, check our email quickly, quickly, quickly.

-A lot is asked of us, or rather, we ask a lot of ourselves.
+A lot is demanded of us, or rather, we demand a lot of ourselves.
 Because being busy is not just about work.
-In addition to our careers and ambitions, we also want to stay fit, have interesting hobbies, a vibrant social life, a healthy and exciting love affair, a harmonious and happy family, adventurous trips and holidays, immerse ourselves in worldly matters, and plenty of variety in life.
+In addition to our careers and ambitions, we also want to stay fit, have interesting hobbies, a vibrant social life, a healthy and exciting sex life, a harmonious and happy family, adventurous trips and holidays, immerse ourselves in worldly matters, and plenty of variety in life.
 As a result, life seems to speed up.
 We cram more activities into an hour, more tasks into a day, more sightseeing into a trip.
-Every gap in time is immediately filled up again like a footstep along the surf.
+Every gap in time is immediately filled up again like a footstep in the wet sand along the shore.

 All this is not without consequences.
 Certainly not if life doesn't turn out the way you want it to.
 The figures of the annual burn-out cases do not lie.
 And what about all the other stress-related complaints such as heart disease, physical (back) problems, obesity, complaints due to smoking, drug and alcohol addiction, etc.?